ba-st/Sagan/docs/Getting-started.md

 If you intend to have a heavy concurrent workload on your database, then we recommend you consider using the [`PooledRDBMSSessionProvider`](../source/Sagan-RDBMS/PooledRDBMSSessionProvider.class.st).

-The usual case you're probably be facing is the need of more than one Repository, one for each type of object in your project's domain.
+The usual case you are probably facing is the need of more than one Repository, one for each type of object in your project's domain.
 To ease the standardized way of creating them, the proper way is using a [`RepositoryProvider`](../source/Sagan-Core/RepositoryProvider.class.st).
 There are 3 different ways of instantiating a provider: